neurobioinfo/pathwayAnalysis/README.md

 You can use this function to look for enrichmed KEEG pathways in a subset of genes.
 For example, you can run this function for a list of significant DEG genes.

 i.
-Create a gene Rentrez IDs lists from the DEG subset list
+Create a gene Entrez IDs lists from the DEG subset list
 ```
 res_entrez_subset<-add_entrezid(DEG_list)
 ```